Modern Statistics with R

 Chapter 3 is concerned with how to import and handle data in R, and how to perform routine statistical analyses.

 Chapter 7 is concerned with classical statistical topics like estimation, confidence intervals, hypothesis tests, and sample size computations.
 Frequentist methods are presented alongside Bayesian methods utilising weakly informative priors.
-It also covers simulation and topics in computational statistics, such as the bootstrap and permutation tests.
+It also covers simulation and important topics in computational statistics, such as the bootstrap and permutation tests.

 Chapter 9 covers predictive modelling, including regularised regression, machine learning techniques, and an introduction to forecasting using time series models.
+Much focus is given to cross-validation and ways to evaluate the performance of predictive models.

 Finally, Chapter 13 contains fully worked solutions to all exercises in the book.